 Come and See Prayers

-Collective worship in St Mary’s RC Primary School names and celebrates God’s presence in our lives.
+Liturgical Prayer in St Mary’s Catholic Primary School names and celebrates God’s presence in our lives.
 It is concerned with giving glory, honour, praise and thanks to God.
 It is our loving response, in word and action, to God’s invitation to enter into relationship, made possible through the work of Jesus Christ and the witness of the Holy Spirit.

 The Aims of Collective Worship